syhlion/gusher.cluster/docker-compose/README.md

 $ docker-compose up
 ```

-It will be start gusher service
+It will be start gusher.cluster service